You Make the Difference

 Start Making a Difference Today!

 Please complete the questions below and CALM’s Volunteer Coordinator will contact you to schedule an interview and site visit.
-Also, please download, print and mail in the Volunteer Application to:
+To speak to the Volunteer Coordinator, call Mon-Fri, 9am-5pm PST at (805) 965-2376.

 If you believe you have been subjected to any form of unlawful discrimination or harassment (see below), you must provide a written complaint to your supervisor or the Executive Director.
 Your complaint should be specific and should include the names of the individuals involved and the names of any witnesses.
 CALM will promptly undertake a thorough and objective investigation and attempt to resolve the situation.
 If CALM determines that unlawful discrimination has occurred, effective remedial action will be taken commensurate with the severity of the offense.
 Appropriate action also will be taken to deter any future discrimination.